MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 - The end user must sign into the app using their Microsoft Entra account.

-## App protection policies for Microsoft Office apps
+## App protection policies for Microsoft 365 (Office) apps

-There are a few additional requirements that you want to be aware of when using App protection policies with Microsoft Office apps.
+There are a few additional requirements that you want to be aware of when using App protection policies with Microsoft 365 (Office) apps.

 ### Outlook mobile app